pedro00dk/willow-experiment/contents/no-tool.md

 # No tools

 In the following sections, two problems will be presented.
-You can use the programing environment (text editor, IDE, etc) that you find most confortable.
+You can use the programming environment (text editor, IDE, etc) that you find most comfortable.
 You can also use websites that execute code online, such as https://repl.it/.
 **You must prepare your programming environment now.**

 ---

-In each problem, a base code that already reads inputs and prints the outputs of the program will be provided.
+In each problem, a base code that already reads inputs and prints the program's outputs will be provided.
 You should only implement a function presented in the problem.
 After solving the problem, you must **copy all the code** in the answer field.
 **You can still submit your response if the time limit is exceeded.**

-If you need to stop, there is a waiting session between the problems, it is not possible to stop the timer while solving a problem.
+If you need to stop, there is a waiting session between the problems, it is NOT possible to stop the timer while solving a problem.

 <!--english-->